 IN THIS MODULE, TRUSTEES WILL EXPLORE:

-School boards have already done a great deal of work in establishing character attributes or values that describe to the world what makes their schools unique.
-These are a vital starting point in working out the relationships that are the underpinning of effective school board governance.
-The following values are representative of those adopted by many school boards: Citizenship, Cooperation, Courage, Empathy, Fairness, Honesty, Humility, Inclusiveness, Initiative, Integrity, Kindness, Optimism, Perseverance, Resilience, Respect, Responsibility.
-Catholic school boards have affirmed the virtues of: faith, hope, love, community, dignity of persons, excellence, justice and stewardship for creation.
+Boards of trustees do a great deal of work in establishing values that show the world what makes their board’s schools unique.
+These are vital in working out the relationships that are the underpinning of effective school board governance.
+The following values are representative of those adopted by many school boards: citizenship, cooperation, courage, empathy, fairness, honesty, humility, inclusiveness, initiative, integrity, kindness, optimism, perseverance, resilience, respect, and responsibility.
+In addition, Catholic school boards have affirmed the virtues of: faith, hope, love, community, dignity of persons, excellence, justice and stewardship for creation.

-Through their codes of conduct school boards have also enshrined values that guide ethical behaviour and norms for relationships among board members.
+Through their codes of conduct, boards of trustees have also enshrined values that guide ethical behaviour and norms for relationships among board members.

-Effective organizations are built on strong trusting relationships that incorporate these values.
+Effective organizations are built on strong and trusting relationships that incorporate these values.

-As an individual, every trustee brings to their work qualities, talents, and characteristics that will enable them to fulfill the responsibilities they undertook when they were elected to office.
-In taking on this leadership role in public education, trustees commit themselves to a path of continuous learning and skills acquisition so that they can contribute effectively and creatively to governing a school system that delivers high levels of student achievement.
-In the process, they have the reward of doing enriching, personally rewarding work in a climate where their contribution is valued.
+As an individual, you bring to your work qualities, talents, and characteristics that will enable you to fulfill the responsibilities you undertook when you were elected to office.
+These individual and unique experiences contribute to a better-rounded team.
+In taking on this leadership role in public education, you commit yourself to a path of continuous learning and skill acquisition so that you can contribute effectively and creatively to governing a school system that promotes student achievement and well-being.
+In the process, you have the reward of doing enriching, personally rewarding work in a climate where your contribution is valued.

-A vital starting point involves examining your beliefs, values, strengths and limitations so that you are very clear who you are in this role and what you stand for.
+A good place to begin involves examining your beliefs, values, strengths and limitations so that you are very clear who you are in this role and what you stand for.
 This examination also involves being clear about the strengths you have to draw on and being aware of the skills you need to hone.

 “The best boards work together as a team, capitalizing on the strengths that each member brings to the table and demanding full engagement by everyone….Board members function most effectively together when they understand what each can contribute and they challenge each other to bring their best.
 This requires mutual respect and trust.
 And this takes time.
 It also involves clarifying the expectations that board members have of each other and correcting each other when those expectations are breached.”

-An elected board is a collectivity of individual members who can only be effective when they are working together as a cohesive whole.
-The personality, values, beliefs, strengths and weaknesses of each individual influence how the board works.
+A board of trustees is a collectivity of members who are more effective when they are working together as a cohesive whole.
+The personality, values, beliefs, and strengths of each trustee influence how the board works.